wardlawp/JarJarScript/README.md

 ## Coming soon

+* Interactive mode is currently broken *

 Very possibly in the future I will add...

+- Variables
 - Memory managment (currently the program makes lots of hanging pointers)
-- Variables
 - Functions
 - Classes
 - Standard Lib